meplay/gf-vue-admin-1/README-en.md

 Hi!
 First of all, thank you for using gf-vue-admin.

-GoFrame-vue-admin is a set of open source frameworks prepared for the back-end management platform with a separated architecture of front and back ends, aiming to quickly build a back-end management system.
+Gf-Vue-Admin is a set of open source frameworks prepared for the back-end management platform with a separated architecture of front and back ends, aiming to quickly build a back-end management system.

-The growth of GoFrame-vue-admin is inseparable from everyone's support.
-If you are willing to contribute code or provide suggestions for GoFrame-vue-admin, please read the following.
+The growth of Gf-Vue-Admin is inseparable from everyone's support.
+If you are willing to contribute code or provide suggestions for Gf-Vue-Admin, please read the following.

 #### 1.2.1 Issue specification